shariq1989/cookbook/content/recipe/Pumpkin_Bars.md

 #### DIRECTIONS

-1. Preheat oven to 350 degrees.
+1. Preheat the oven to 350 degrees.
 2. Beat ingredients for the roll together and pour into a greased jelly roll.
 3. Bake for 25 minutes.
-4. In a small bowl, mix together the ingredients for the frosting and set aside at room temperature.
+4. While baking, mix together the ingredients for the frosting in a small bowl and set aside at room temperature.
 5. Remove the roll from the oven and let it stand 15-20 minutes.
-6. When the roll is cooled, cover it with frosting and sprinkle with powdered sugar to serve.
+6. When the roll has cooled, drizzle with frosting and sprinkle with powdered sugar to serve.